The NSW Government is building a faster, simpler planning system to support jobs, homes and open space.

 Watch a webinar introducing the new approach to rezonings.

 How does the discussion paper link with the new Local Environmental Plan Making Guideline?

 The NSW Government has announced a new Local Environmental Plan (LEP) Making Guideline (PDF, 7.1 MB) which includes guidance on new planning processes and timeframes.

 While the Guideline aims to deliver immediate benefits, the feedback received over the last year has also identified an opportunity to build on these improvements and look at long term and system wide reform of the rezoning process.

 The Discussion Paper: A New Approach to Rezonings has been drafted to canvass and seek feedback on a proposed new approach to LEP amendments.

 How does the discussion paper link with the Minister's Statement of expectations?

 The Environmental Planning and Assessment (Statement of Expectations) Order 2021 (Order) explains the former Minister’s expectations about the performance of councils, when dealing with three key planning and development areas:

 The Order aims to improve the performance of councils existing processes and relates to circumstances where a planning administrator or regional panel can be appointed.
 It is not directly related to the New Approach to Rezonings Discussion Paper which proposes longer term reforms for feedback.

-Visit the planning portal to view the documents and provide feedback.
+Visit the Planning Portal to view the exhibited documents and submissions.